raeginez/railsproject/README.md

 ### (5) Identify and describe the software to be used in your App.

+- Rails Framework
+- Ruby and .erb files
+- HTML5
+- CSS3
+- Heroku
+- Bulma
+- PostGresql
+- JS

 ### (6) Identify the database to be used in your App and provide a justification for your choice.
 We have used Postgres for our app's database.

 ### (7) Identify and describe the production database setup (i.e. postgres instance).

+We used postgres for our database system

 ### (8) Describe the architecture of your App.

 ### (9) Explain the different high-level components (abstractions) in your App.